cian6390/slack/README.md

 $blockBuilder = (new BlockBuilder)->section('How are you?');

 // when you provide block builder as the first argument
-// then the second argument color will be applied
+// the second argument color will be applied
 // the color can be 'good', 'warning', 'danger' or any valid hex color code.
 $attachments = (new AttachmentBuilder($blockBuilder, '#ff0000'));